obsidianmd/obsidian-developer-docs/en/Plugins/Getting started/Build a Bases view.md

 ## Step 4: Display list items

-The final step in creating a new Bases view is to actually transform the data from properties into the format you want to display.
+The final step in creating a new Bases view is to transform the data from properties into the format you want to display.
 Obsidian will call the `onDataUpdated` method on your view whenever there are changes to the data.
 To keep this example simple, the code below clears the container, and rerenders a list entry for every file provided in the data set.
 It is important, however, to keep in mind the best practices of web development.
-An unfiltered Base will provide an entry for every file in the vault, so your view should be able to handle thousands of entries and reuse DOM elements and avoid rendering off screen where appropriate.
+An unfiltered Base will provide an entry for every file in the vault, so your view should be able to handle thousands of entries, reuse DOM elements, and avoid rendering off screen where appropriate.

 ```typescript
 // Add `implements HoverParent` to enable hovering over file links.